 Do you think you can trust your ISP?
 Of course, not!
 Each one of us has had our share of bad experiences with our ISP.
 Often, the speeds they offer are much slower than at the time of advertisement.
 The price is actually more than what you had thought it would be.
 There’s no consistency in the availability of the broadband connection, and the contract means nothing more to your ISP than a piece of paper!
 Let’s talk a bit more about the broadband secrets that your ISP won’t tell you.
 Be prepared to shocked!

 Here’s the truth about your broadband speed – it’s not nearly as fast as advertised.
-It’s the dirty secret that is shared by a majority of ISPs around the world – what they promise you and what they actually offer, are completely different.
+It’s one of the dirty broadband secrets shared by a majority of ISPs around the world.
+What they promise you and what they actually offer, are completely different.
 You may have subscribed to a 8 Mbps plan from your ISP, and yet, going by how long it takes to watch a YouTube video because of all the buffering.